tecoholic/docs-oxd/sources/plugin/php/cms/wordpress/index.md

 ### Display Options

-1. If you enable Default Login Form,than ogin icons will show in wordpress Default Login page .
+1. If you enable Default Login Form,than login icons will be showed in wordpress Default Login page .
-2. If you enable Default Registration Form,than ogin icons will show in wordpress Default Registration page .
+2. If you enable Default Registration Form,than login icons will be showed in wordpress Default Registration page .
-3. If you enable Comment Form,than ogin icons will show near wordpress Comment Form.
+3. If you enable Comment Form,than login icons will be showed near wordpress Comment Form.
-4. If you enable WooCommerce Login Form,than ogin icons will show in wordpress WooCommerce Login page.
+4. If you enable WooCommerce Login Form,than login icons will be showed in wordpress WooCommerce Login page.

 ![WordpressConfiguration](https://raw.githubusercontent.com/GluuFederation/gluu-wordpress-sso-login-plugin/master/wp-sso-2.4.2/docu/6.png)